Text networks allow you to trace the circulation of meaning within a text.

 Using Auto Map and Gephi, and following a methodology similar to the one described here, I created a network of all the lexical connections within the first 10 chapters of Vladimir Nabokov’s Lolita.
 (View the upcoming videos in full screen; otherwise, you can’t see the nodes I’m talking about.)
-There are different ways to visualize these connections as a text network, but the results here show which words possess the highest levels of betweenness centrality.
-The more betweenness centrality, the larger the node; these are the words that have, not the most connections, but the most connections to the most different clusters, which tells us that these terms, in the text, are used in many different contexts and therefore are the most fluid in meaning.
+The results here show which words possess the highest betweenness centrality.
+The more betweenness centrality, the larger the node.

 night –> touched –> girl